meerkat-manor/marti/docs/source/resources.md

 where a ZIP file expands to multiple documents, then the expectation is that the ZIP file contains a **martiLQ** document describing its contents.

-The elements in the distribution section are:
+The elements in the resource section are:

 * Title
 * Document name - Commonly being absolute or relative file name.